FSchubert92/vanilla-js-time-tracker/README.md

 # Express boilerplate

-A simple boilerplate for websites without modern JS in the frontend

-## Top features
-- ES7+ with Babel
-- scss
-- browser-sync
-- ejs
+A simple Time-Tracker app build with ES 7+ using an Express Boilerplate

 ## Installation
 ```sh